The author writes on a variety of topics based on his own life experience and research.

 Schizophrenia is a severe and chronic mental disorder that has a negative impact on how a person feels, thinks, and behaves.
-A person with schizophrenia behaves as if they’ve lost touch with a real world and dive into their own one.
+A person with schizophrenia behaves as if they’ve lost touch with the real world and dive into their own one.
 Even though schizophrenia isn’t as typical as many other mental disorders, everyone can be prone to it.

 A study conducted by Rethink Mental Illness in 2015 showed that 9 out of 10 patients with schizophrenia fail to live their lives like ordinary people.
-The stigma is still high and the society is not ready to accept a schizoaffective disorder.
+The stigma is still high and society is not ready to accept a schizoaffective disorder.
 Many with schizophrenia confess that they don’t get the right amount of support and they always feel rejected and isolated.
-The study proved that people with schizophrenia can study, work, travel, build relationships, be a part of a social life, exercise, and overall lead healthy lifestyles – just like you and I. Awareness is what the society needs today.
+The study proved that people with schizophrenia can study, work, travel, build relationships, be a part of a social life, exercise, and overall lead healthy lifestyles—just like you and I. Awareness is what society needs today.
 So what are the causes, symptoms and risk factors of schizophrenia?

 The Major Causes and Risk Factors of Schizophrenia